A high-order wideband direct solver for electromagnetic scattering from bodies of revolution: Conclusions

 \section{Conclusions}

-We have presented a direct solver based on the generalized Debye integral equation framework for full electromagnetic scattering from perfect electric conducting bodies which are rotationally symmetric.
-In particular, the scheme relies on separation of variables in the azimuthal direction and then solvers a series of smaller, uncoupled problems.
-The resulting generalized Debye integral equations are immune from the ill-conditioning present in other schemes due to both topological and dense-mesh breakdown as~$\omega\to 0$.
-Furthermore, these formulations are resonance-free for all $\omega$.
+We have presented a direct solver based on the generalized Debye integral equation framework for full electromagnetic scattering from perfect electric conductors or dielectric bodies which are rotationally symmetric.
+Unlike most widely used formulations, our approach is invertible for all passive materials at any frequency, and immune from both dense-mesh breakdown and topological low frequency breakdown.

-In practice, the bulk of the computation is spent evaluating modal Green's functions.
-The resulting code is highly parallelizable.
-The implementation described in this work relies on a trapezoidal-based Nystr\"om discretization.
-This restricts applications to those in geometries which are reasonably well-discretizing using equispaced nodes in \emph{some} parameterization.
-Alternative (adaptive piecewise-polynomial) discretizations would need to be implemented for geometries whose generating curves contain complicated features or corners.
-The overall solver would remain the same, but details regarding quadrature and surface differentials would be different.
+The scheme makes use of separation of variables in the azimuthal direction, leading to a collection of smaller, uncoupled integral equations on curves.
+The implementation described in this work relies on a trapezoidal-based Nystr\"om discretization, restricting its applicability to geometries which are reasonably well-discretized using equispaced nodes in some parameterization.
+Alternative discretizations and quadrature rules are required for scatterers whose generating curves contain corner singularities, but the overall approach would remain the same.
+For large scale problems, the bulk of the computation is spent in BLAS3 routines, assembling the system matrix (due to the composition of several integral operators in the representation).
+These matrix assembly steps are highly parallelizable.

-Extending the generalized Debye integral equations to fully 3D objects is a work in progress, and in addition to the various layer-potentials that need to be evaluated, the current formulation involves computing spanning surfaces (which is more complicated than finding loops).
-We are investigating other alternatives.
+We are presently working on implementing solvers for the generalized Debye integral equations on more general (closed) surfaces in three dimensions.